mjrlowe/terminal_images/README.md

             @@@@@@@@      %% @@@@@@@
                  @@@@@@@@@@@@@@
 ```
+_Note that the size might be different, as by default it adapts to the size of your terminal._

- You can also use the module.
-For example:
+ You can also use the module, which has exports two functions: `getImageString` and `printImageString`, which both take in an object with the same properties.

+ Here is an example of how you can use it:

  ```ts
 import { printImageString } from "https://x.nest.land/terminal_images@1.0.0/mod.ts";